Mger Mkrtchyan

-Mger Mkrtchyan (born 12 November 1976 in Gyumri, Armenia) is an Armenian former professional boxer.
+Mger Mkrtchyan (born 12 November 1976) is an Armenian former professional boxer from St. Petersburg, Russia.
 He held the EBU Super Middleweight and the WBO Asia Pacific super middleweight titles.
 He contended for the 2004 WBO World Super middleweight title but lost to Joe Calzaghe in a 7th-round technical knockout.

+He was born in Gyumri, Armenia.

-Professional Career
+Professional career

 Mkrtchyan's professional debut was 29 November 2000.
 Fifteen fights and 14 wins later, he won the WBO Asia Pacific super middleweight title, his first, against Vage Kocharyan in Saint Petersburg on 19 November 2002.

 After wins over Freeman Barr and Jozsef Balazs, Mkrtchyan got the chance to challenge world champion Joe Calzaghe for the 2004 WBO World Super middleweight title.
 Mkrtchyan lasted 7 rounds before losing in a technical knockout.